ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/string.md

 ▸ **singleLine**(`str`): `boolean`

-Checks that string is single-line.
+Checks if string is single-line.

 #### Parameters